 To mitigate these psychological effects, parents and caregivers can take several supportive measures:

-• Promote Healthy Coping Mechanisms: Teach children healthy ways to manage stress and adjust to changes, which might include activities that enhance resilience, such as sports, arts, or community involvement.
+- Promote Healthy Coping Mechanisms: Teach children healthy ways to manage stress and adjust to changes.
+These might include activities that enhance resilience, such as sports, the arts, or community involvement.

 Understanding and addressing the psychological impacts of split custody can help parents and caregivers provide the necessary support to ensure that children navigate these challenges successfully and maintain their mental and emotional well-being.